 If you’re only checking manually, you’re catching maybe 10% of them — the ones that happen to appear while you’re watching.

-The right reply when you find a lead
+What’s the right reply structure when you find a lead?

 Don’t: Lead with your product.
 “Try ReplyGain!” as a first reply kills the thread and gets you flagged for spam.